 - Advisory Committee on Releases to the Environment (limited role in advising on invasive non-native species).

 - Centre for Environment, Fisheries and Aquaculture Science (marine conservation advice and research).
-Note: remit can also extend to England, Northern Ireland, Wales & Scotland.
+Note: remit can also extend to Northern Ireland, Wales & Scotland.

 - Environment Agency (regulator of environmental pollutants and management of freshwater environment).